mem48/geocompr/main.md

 ## Development {-}

 Inspired by the **bookdown** [R package](https://github.com/rstudio/bookdown) we are developing this book in the open.
+We decided to make the book open source.
+Why?
-We decided to make the book open source to encourage contributions, ensure reproducibility and provide access to the material as it evolves.
+To encourage contributions, ensure reproducibility and provide access to the material as it evolves.

 We're developing the book in four main phases.
 We're in phase two and focussed on the application chapters, which we aim to be complete by December.
 Drafts of other chapters will be added to this website as the project progresses.

-The latest version is hosted at [robinlovelace.net/geocompr](http://robinlovelace.net/geocompr).
-This website is kept up-to-date thanks to Travis, a continuous integration (CI) service.
-Travis automatically rebuilds the book and finds bugs by reporting the 'build status' after every update.
+1. Foundations
+2. Basic applications
+3. Geocomputation methods
+4. Advanced applications

+Currently we're working primarily on the second part, which we aim to be complete by December.
+New chapters will be added to this website as the project progresses, hosted at [robinlovelace.net/geocompr](http://robinlovelace.net/geocompr) and kept up-to-date thanks to [Travis](https://travis-ci.org/Robinlovelace/geocompr).
 Currently the build is:

 [![Build Status](https://travis-ci.org/Robinlovelace/geocompr.svg?branch=master)](https://travis-ci.org/Robinlovelace/geocompr)

-The version of the book you are reading now was built on 2017-10-26 and was built on [Travis](https://travis-ci.org/Robinlovelace/geocompr).
+The version of the book you are reading now was built on 2017-10-28 and was built on [Travis](https://travis-ci.org/Robinlovelace/geocompr).
-**bookdown** makes editing a book as easy as editing a wiki.
+**bookdown** makes editing a book as easy as editing a wiki, provided you have a GitHub account ([sign-up at github.com](https://github.com/)).
-To do so, just click on the 'edit me' icon highlighted in the image below.
+Once logged-in to GitHub, clicking on the 'edit me' icon highlighted in the image below will take you to the source [R Markdown](http://rmarkdown.rstudio.com/) where you can make changes:
-Which-ever chapter you are looking at, this will take you to the source [R Markdown](http://rmarkdown.rstudio.com/) file hosted on GitHub.
-If you have a GitHub account, you'll be able to make changes there and submit a pull request.
-If you do not, it's time to [sign-up](https://github.com/)!

 [![](figures/editme.png)](https://github.com/Robinlovelace/geocompr/edit/master/index.Rmd)